CrossPointAttack/CrossPoint-Attack/README.md

 1. Run the `bot_config` in each bot to generate attack_flow JSON files.
 2. Send these JSON files to the controller.
-3. In the controller, run SD attack to output the suspicious attack flow set.
+3. In the controller, run the SD attack to output the suspicious attack flow set.
 4. In the controller, find the control group and the attack flow set.
 5. Run `bash_ping` in control group bots and suspicious attack flow bots.
 6. Run `CrossPoint-CC` to find profitable links.